 Which Beer Is Most Similar to IPA?

-American or English pale ales will deliver the most similar flavor profile to IPAs, with less potency and a more bearable level of bitterness.
+The popular American beer APA or EPA (English Pale Ale) will deliver the most similar flavor profile to IPAs, with less potency and a more bearable level of bitterness.
 To create pale ales, brewing companies use a similar balance of malts and hops as one would for an IPA.
 The higher quantity of hops in IPAs is the sole factor that gives IPA its robust taste.

 Best IPA Brands and Favorites